tinghe14/Home/_pages/life.md

   og_image: "research/ecdf.png"
 ---

 Things I want to do before I am too old.
-Let me know if you have any recommendations or want to try it together.
+Let me know if you have any recommendations or want to it together.
 Also, Thanks to Sejal Dua for inspiring me to write this bucket list.

 1. ✅ [Raise a Medium-size Dog](https://drive.google.com/file/d/15dVCROMNh7xRlooGsmxJ_JF4DGwrfMcU/view?usp=sharing)
 2. Raise a Large-size Dog and Grow up with My Human Babies Together